ahmedkalash/Subneting-Tool/README.md

 # Subneting-Tool
 A tool that Compute the subneting

-I made this tool at the fist term of my 2nd year of the college before even studying problem-solving techniques and design patterns.
-So the code may not seem to be clean, and It may contain some mistaks.

-I Did not made a full teasting to this tool.

-It was just for practicing my programing knowledge and connecting different knowledge together.
+During the first term of my second year of college, I developed a Subnet Calculator Tool to practice my programming skills and connect different areas of knowledge together.
+The tool is designed to compute subnetting, allowing users to quickly and easily calculate network addresses, broadcast addresses, and subnet masks.

+While I did not have formal training in problem-solving techniques and design patterns at the time of creating the tool, I utilized my knowledge of the c++ programming language and my understanding of networking to create a working tool.

+It's important to note that due to the project being a learning exercise, the code may not be optimized, and there may be some mistakes.
+Additionally, I did not conduct full testing on the tool, as it was not intended for commercial use.

+Despite these limitations, creating the Subnet Calculator Tool allowed me to gain valuable experience in programming and networking.
+It also demonstrated my ability to apply theoretical knowledge to practical projects and to continuously learn and improve my skills.

+Overall, the Subnet Calculator Tool is an excellent example of my programming capabilities and my passion for exploring new technologies and learning through hands-on experience.